-The oxygen manual addition value is a dry-suit style, side push value.
+The oxygen manual addition valve is a dry-suit style, side push valve.
 It uses a standard LP inflator hose connector.
-The value allows the manual addition of oxygen and also permits the use of on-board as well as off-board gas supplies.
+The valve allows the manual addition of oxygen and also permits the use of on-board as well as off-board gas supplies.